Why do my gums bleed?

 See a Dentist

-If you’ve improved your brushing and flossing habits but still notice bleeding, it’s time to see your dentist.
+If you’ve improved your brushing and flossing habits but still notice bleeding, it’s time to see your Seven Hills dentist.
 They can do a complete examination and diagnostic to establish the root cause of your bleeding gums.
 Regular dentist appointments every six months are necessary to preserve oral health and avoid significant problems.

 Can I Use Mouth Rinse?